Best fitness apps for Android 2023

 Fitness is a life-long journey full of ups and downs.
 Sometimes you may suffer an injury or life just gets in the way.
-Whatever is going on, it's never too late to start or restart.
+But, whatever is going on, it's never too late to start or restart.
 The end goal, after all, is a better physical and mental version of yourself.

-Though you can go it alone, these apps can offer some help, guidance, and motivation to keep you going strong.
+Though you can go at it alone, some of the best Android fitness apps can offer help, guidance, and motivation to keep you going strong.
 There is integration with the best smartwatches for fitness, making it easy to keep track of all of your workouts.
 And when you're done here, be sure to check out our awesome roundup of the best apps for Android.

 What are the best fitness apps for Android?

-Upfront, I have to admit that I've been a user of FitNotes for years.
+Upfront, I have to admit that I've been a FitNotes user for years.
 It's been my go-to workout tracker as I've jumped gyms, moved across the country, recovered from injury, and restarted getting back into shape and achieving my goals.
-Yes, the UI is still stuck in the Holo era (#holoyolo), but it remains pleasant to look at, and it gets the job done.
+Yes, the UI is still stuck in the Holo era (#holoyolo), but it remains pleasant to look at and gets the job done.

-You can also track cardio workouts, see a month view of your training sessions, track your body weight and fat percentage, get a nice analysis of what you've accomplished, and backup your logs to Google Drive or Dropbox in case you're switching or moving between phones.
-It's a powerful app and must-have for anyone serious about bodybuilding and powerlifting or just weightlifting in general.
+You can also track cardio workouts, see a monthly view of your training sessions, track your body weight and fat percentage, get a nice analysis of what you've accomplished, and backup your logs to Google Drive or Dropbox if you're switching or moving between phones.
+It's a powerful app and a must-have for anyone serious about bodybuilding and powerlifting or just weightlifting in general.
 Best of all, it's completely and totally free, and there is no account required whatsoever.

 I'm not much of a runner, but when I do have the itch or desire to try to get into it, Nike Run Club is my constant partner and friend along the way.
 NRC is one of the best running apps for Android I could find — it's free, it lets me track my stats, gamify my attempts at running, and compete with other people via leaderboards.

 There's Wear OS support, audio-guided runs with Nike coaches, and challenges to keep you entertained and interested.
-It's really a dope app and one I think every runner should have.
-Even with all of the things that it does, Nike Run Club is totally free.
+It's a dope app and one I think every runner should have.
+But, even with all of the things that it does, Nike Run Club is totally free.

-Yep, whereas Strava, Runtastic, and Runkeeper all have subscription services for the good stuff, NRC is completely free.
-It's really an awesome and above-average app.
+Yep, whereas Strava, Runtastic, and Runkeeper all have subscription services for the good stuff, NRC is entirely free.
+As a result, it's an excellent and above-average app.

-That being said, Jefit is an excellent option if you want something a bit more robust.
+That said, JEFIT is still an excellent option if you want something a bit more robust.
 It offers different programs with a bodybuilding slant, such as 5x5, 3-day splits, strength plans, and at-home and bodyweight workouts.
 It features a built-in database of exercises (with videos) to ensure you're tracking exactly what you're doing.

 Workout tracking and programs galore

-JEFIT sets itself apart as a workout tracker with a ton of features like an interval timer, workout programs, and a vast database of exercises with how-to videos.
+JEFIT sets itself apart as a workout tracker with many features like an interval timer, workout programs, and a vast database of exercises with how-to videos.
 It's a robust app that looks nice and does its job well.
-It's held back by its subscription model, putting it behind FitNotes, in our opinion.
+In our opinion, it's held back by its subscription model, putting it behind FitNotes and NRC.